ess-dmsc/kafka-to-nexus/README.md

   - Streammaster::duration milliseconds have been elapsed
 * when receives a **termination** command from Master closes all the streamers

+StreamMaster exposes a ``queue<StreamMasterStatus>`` which contains information on:
+* StreamMaster not yet running, running or finished
+* status of each Streamer (number of sent messages, errors and total received bytes)
+* statistics for each Streamer (message size average and message frequency int the last 200ms, configurable).
+The StreamMasterStatus can be serialised as a rapidJSON object (or printed on the screen) using the ``pprint<OutputType>`` function.

 More tests involing the network:
 ```